-When the 5th year of Buttermilk rolled around something happened that changed the whole course of Buttermilk.
+When the 5th year of Buttermilk rolled around, something happened that changed the whole course of “Buttermilk”.
 One of Kevin Rogers good friends, Chris Hurst, had a bad year selling hogs.
 He said they weren’t worth taking to market.
-He told Kevin he would give the “Buttermilk Gang” 6 hogs if they wanted to have them processed and they would have all the meat they needed.
-With all this pork on their hands, they had to figure a way to get rid of it.
-They had sausage, bacon, ham, pork chops, ribs, pork burgers, neck bones, pig feet,. and more, so they decided it would be good idea to have a big breakfast as well as a big afternoon cookout.
+He told Kevin he would GIVE the “Buttermilk Gang” 6 hogs if they wanted to have them processed and they would have all the meat they needed.
+With all this pork on their hands, they had to figure out a way to get rid of it.
+They had sausage, bacon, ham, port chops, ribs, pork burgers, neck bones, pig feet,. and more, so they decided it would be a good idea to have a big breakfast as well as a big afternoon cookout.
 Because they had so much meat, they decided to invite everyone that wanted to come.
 Bring a lawn chair, your favorite beverage, and come on down-all the food was free!
-Some of the local DJs, Bobby Kimberlandd, Ronnie G, and Raymond G, agreed to play music all during the day.
-Since the Gang was going to be up most of Friday night for food preparation, they decided to have a street dance for the little kids to go along with the wiener roast and camp out.
+Some of the local DJs, Bobby Kimberland, Ronnie G and Raymond G, agreed to play music all during the day.
+Since the “Buttermilk Gang” was going to be up most of Friday night for food preparation, they decided to have a street dance for the little kids to go along with the wiener roast and camp out.

 The first year of the Buttermilk breakfast was an election year and all the local candidates as well as then State Representative Jodie Haydon, State Senator Dan Kelly, then District Judge Tom Dawson, and soon to be District Judge Bob Heaton, and many more made this a good place to fellowship.
 People could not believe all this good food was free and many gave donations.
 The “Buttermilk Gang” made requests from several local businesses for donations and many responded favorably, as they still do today.
 The first breakfast served about 250 people and has grown larger every year, topping the attendance in the neighborhood of around 800 people.